Grimreaper00025/GreenHorizon/README.md

 6. **Run Local Host:**
-Open your browser and navigate to `localhost:port` (replace `port` with the port number specified in your `app.js` file) to access the application.
+Open your browser and navigate to `localhost:3000` to access the application.